TaraScho/tryhackme/tryhackme-room-writeups/attacking-and-defending-aws/01-AWS-Cloud-101.md

 In the last task, you get hands on with a little website showing different rooms in the office.
 Click on each room in the office to talk to a different department and answer questions about cloud topics.

-- DevOps (questions about latency and scalability)
-- Software Engineering (questions about region naming and services)
-- Finance (questions about expenses)
+&star; DevOps (questions about latency and scalability) &star; Software Engineering (questions about region naming and services) &star; Finance (questions about expenses)
-- CEO (final feasibility report)
+&star; CEO (final feasibility report)

 **DevOps Questions**